Poonsri14/stock-analysis/README.md

 ![VBA_Challenge_2017](https://github.com/Poonsri14/stock-analysis/blob/main/Resources/VBA_Challenge_2017.png)

-Base on the line chart,

 ## All Stocks 2018 Original Script
 ![Before_Refactoring2018](https://github.com/Poonsri14/stock-analysis/blob/main/Resources/All-Stocks-2018.png)

 ## All Stocks 2018 Refactored Script
 ![VBA_Challenge_2018](https://github.com/Poonsri14/stock-analysis/blob/main/Resources/VBA_Challenge_2018.png)

-According to the line chart, the most successful outcome is the goal setting at less than 1000 while the less successful outcome and the most failed outcome are the goal setting between 45000 to 49999.

 ### Summary: In a summary statement, address the following questions.